leastbad/radiolabel/README.md

 </div>
 ```

 The library tries really hard to not be opinionated about HTML structure.
-The basic idea is that every child of the containers which has the image-grid controller declared will have zero or one images, somewhere in its DOM hierarchy.
-So for example, you could have a scenario where images are wrapped in DIV tags and it will find the image in the hierarchy:
+The basic idea is that every child of the container element that has the image-grid controller declared upon it will have [zero or one] image(s), somewhere in its DOM hierarchy.
+So for example, you could have a scenario where images are wrapped in DIV tags and it will find [zero or one] image(s) in the hierarchy:

 ```html
 <div data-controller="image-grid">